 When a website has been wrongly classified as unsuitable for University access we can remove it from the blacklist.
 Similarly, we can add URLs to the blacklist if we come across websites that have been missed.

-Further details on the filter criteria and forms to request either the removal or addition of a site from/to the blacklist are given in the Web Content Filter Guidelines.
+Further details on the filter criteria are given in the Web Content Filter Guidelines.

 Requesting the unblocking or blocking of a URL or domain